the-kido/cs-notes/content/Java/Algorithms and Theory/Sorting Algorithms.md

 * Find the biggest number and put it at the end
 ### Insertion sort
 * Assume the first number is good.
 * Go to the next number.
-If it should go before, it'll wiggle its way down (by swapping) until it reaches the right place
+If it should go before, it'll **wiggle** its way down (by swapping) until it reaches the right place
 * Or: The first number is sorted.
 Check if the number after is bigger or not. if it is, then shove it to the right place
 ![[Pasted image 20240610202515.png]]
 Observe the image above.
 The first row is the initial array of \[9, 8, 5, 6, 4].
-1. 8 wiggle it's way down.
+1. 8 wiggled its way down.
 2. 5 is wiggled down
 3. 6 is wiggled down (before 5!)
 4. 4 is wiggled down.
 Now it's complete!